Elements of Computing

 - C S 313E - Elements of Software Design (required for the 18hr certificate begining fall 2016, strongly recommended currently)

-- 3-5 Elective Courses, 2 of which must be upper-division for 12hr certificate (4 must be upper-division for the 18 hour certificate):
+- Two to Four Elective Courses (two must be upper-division for 12hr certificate and three must be upper-division for the 18 hr certificate):

 - CS 301K Foundations of Logical Thought

-- CS 313E Elements of Software Design (strongly recommend for 18hr certificate)
+- CS 313E Elements of Software Design (strongly recommended, especially for the 18hr)

 - CS 320N Topics in Computer Science